 Unlike pea gravel or marble chips, quarry process stone binds together well to form compacted gravel that is much easier to walk on and drive on due to the combination of various different stones within the gravel material being mushed together.

-This compact nature within the composition of the gravel makes it one of the sturdiest and most durable form of aggregate available, so it makes a brilliant option for driveways as the enhanced durability can handle any vehicle passing over them day after day.
+This compact nature within the composition of the gravel makes it one of the sturdiest and most durable forms of aggregate available.
+So it makes a brilliant option for driveways as the enhanced durability can handle any vehicle passing over them day after day.